threecleartones/mon-pages/README.md

 ## "mon" files

-The files inside the `mon` directory are just plain text files, written in markdown format, and named logically so that they're easy to remember without having to `ls` the directory every time.
+The files inside the `mon` directory are just plain text files, written in markdown format (or not), and named logically so that they're easy to remember without having to `ls` the directory every time.
 The ones currently in this repo are the ones I've created, and you are encouraged to edit/rename/remove/add/hack them however you see fit.
 The point is for them to serve as useful references for __you__, and everyone is different, so do whatever works for you.
 This is essentially a handy way to quickly reference notes you've written for yourself.

 Note that the `mon` files in this repo will likely change as I update and add to them over time, so feel free to fork away!